Roman Kemp: 2010s

 In November 2017, Kemp was the backstage reporter on Children in Need Rocks the 80s.
 On 1 March 2018, Kemp hosted the Global Awards alongside Rochelle Humes and Myleene Klass, and returned to present the 2019 Global Awards.
 On 8 April 2019, Kemp, Hope and Jay became the hosts of the new Capital National Breakfast.
 In May 2019, it was announced that he would play in the 2019 edition of Soccer Aid, representing the Rest of the World due to his birth in Los Angeles allowing him to be classed as American.
 Since June 2019, Kemp has appeared in the Channel 4 reality series Celebrity Gogglebox alongside his father.
-In 2019, Kemp was a contestant on the nineteenth series of the ITV reality series I'm a Celebrity...Get Me Out of Here! and finished in third place.
+In 2019, Kemp was a contestant on the nineteenth series of the ITV reality series I'm a Celebrity...Get Me Out of Here! gaining notoriety for finding an errant cockroach under his foreskin.
+Kemp finished in third place.
 Kemp has also presented London's New Year celebration show twice in 2017 and 2019 alongside performers Nile Rodgers, Chic and Craig David respectively.

 2020s

 In 2020, Kemp co-hosted a Sunday morning programme with his father, titled Martin & Roman's Sunday Best! on ITV from 14 June 2020.
 On 19 November 2020, Kemp featured as a guest panellist on the ITV Daytime show Loose Women and was part of the first all male panel in the show's 21-year history.
 In March 2021, Kemp presented a documentary on BBC Three, Roman Kemp: Our Silent Emergency, exploring the mental health and suicide crisis affecting young men.
-His friend, producer Joe Lyons, killed himself in August 2020.
+His friend, producer Joe Lyons, took his own life in August 2020.